 and Council members have been guest speakers at many international conferences around the world.
 GMACCC has also (co-) published a series of papers

 on the security threats of a changing climate including papers focused on specific regions such as Africa and South Asia.Organisation

 General Meetings of GMACCC are open to all GMACCC Individual Members

 .
-One GMACCC Individual Member per country constitute the GMACCC Council and every two years the Council (re-) appoints among its members a Bureau to coordinate the work of the GMACCC for the next two years.
-The Bureau elects from among its members a Chairperson for the same period.
-The current members of the Bureau are:Major General A M N Muniruzzaman (Ret.)
+Every three years the Council (re-) appoints among its members an Executive Committee to coordinate the work of the GMACCC for the next three years.
+The EC elects from among its members a Chairperson for the same period.
+The current members of the Executive Committee are:Major General A M N Muniruzzaman (Ret.)

 In 2018 the Council appointed Jamie Shea

 as GMACCC Secretary General and entrusted the Environment & Development Resource Centre (EDRC)